 Elisabeth Blair is a poet, composer, podcaster and multidisciplinary artist.
 She has been artist-in-residence at the Atlantic Center for the Arts, the Kimmel Harding Nelson Center for the Arts and ACRE.
-Currently she hosts and produces the podcast Listening to Ladies, and leads the poetry workshops for the Burlington Writers Workshop.
+From 2016-19 she hosted and produced the podcast Listening to Ladies, and she currently leads the poetry workshops for the Burlington Writers Workshop.

 Elisabeth Blair is a poet, podcaster, composer and multidisciplinary artist.
 After earning a BA in photography in 2004, she spent many years on the singer/songwriter circuit in Chicago before moving into both free improvisation and formal composition.
 She received a Specialist Certificate in Music Composition for Film and TV from Berklee in 2015, and from 2015-17 studied music composition part-time at Western Michigan University.
 Her works have been performed widely, including New York, Melbourne, Canberra, Berlin, Montreal, and Zacatecas.